divblox/divblox.github.io/advanced-training-exercise.md

 <i class="fa fa-expand"></i>
 </button>

 As before, there is a lot of background code functionality we will not discuss here, but encourage you to sift through to understand.
 We will outline the changes made and why we made them.
-In the component.js file, we just had to add an additional input parameter (note_id) as we need this ID so as to contrain the attachment to the current note.
+In the component.js file, we just had to add an additional input parameter (note_id) into the Jquery upload in the `initFileUploader()` function, as we need this ID so as to constrain the attachment to the current note.
-We override it's default functionality, leaving everything as is, except that we add one more parameter to the data in the upload, namely the 'note_id'.

 ```js
 initFileUploader() {